Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Proposed Method

 \subsection{Training}

 Our model is trained on the proposed GOPRO dataset.
 Among 3214 pairs, 2103 pairs were used for training and remainings were used for the test.
 To prevent our network from overfitting, several data augmentation techniques are involved.
-In terms of geometric transformations, patches are flipped horizontally/vertically, rotated at random degrees.
+In terms of geometric transformations, patches are randomly flipped horizontally and vertically, rotated by 90 degrees.
 For color, RGB channels are randomly permuted.
-To take image degradations into account, saturation in HSV colorspace is multiplied by random number within $[0.5, 1.5]$.
+To take image degradations into account, saturation in HSV colorspace is multiplied by a random number within $[0.5, 1.5]$.
 Also, Gaussian random noise is added to blurry images.
 To make our network be robust against different strengths of noise, standard deviation of noise is also randomly sampled from Gaussian distribution, $N(0, (2/255)^2)$.
-Finally, augmented image values are clipped in range of $[0, 1]$.
+Then, value outside [0, 1] is clipped.
+Finally, 0.5 is subtracted to set input and output value range zero-centered, having range [-0.5, 0.5].

-In optimizing the network parameters, we trained the model in the combination of two losses, multi-scale content loss and adversarial loss.
+In optimizing the network parameters, we trained the model in a combination of two losses, multi-scale content loss and adversarial loss.